What does it mean to be a software developer?

 Don’t forget: recognizing that you’re wrong makes you more humble, show the weak spots in your knowledge and therefore is a good opportunity to learn.
 If you think you’re always right, you won’t learn anything from the debates you will have with your fellow colleagues.
 In return, they might think you’re a pretentious douche.

-Every idea or technology can be potentially useful, it mainly depends what problem you’re trying to solve.
+Every idea or technology can be potentially useful, it mainly depends on what problem you’re trying to solve.
 Adapt your thoughts accordingly.

 Creating a win-win situation following a debate would be the best outcome.
 No animosity, no bitterness, ideally everybody should learn something from it and it should ultimately drive everybody to take the good decisions.